Cabinet primers are a must for any kitchen remodel, but with all of the choices on the market, it can be hard to know which one to choose.

 3. Painted Wood

 More often than not, if the old paint is in good condition and you just need a color change, you probably don’t even need to prime the wood.
-You already have a good base to work with.
+You already have a good base to work with when you know how to professionally paint kitchen cabinets.

 However, if the old paint is chipping or chalking, you might want to use an oil-based paint primer.
 Make sure that you sand the surface before applying the primer, as this will remove the chipped paint and give you an even surface to work with.